-CMHC - NEWFOUNDLAND AND LABRADOR BILATERAL AGREEMENT UNDER THE 2017 NATIONAL HOUSING STRATEGY
+CMHC - NUNAVUT BILATERAL AGREEMENT UNDER THE 2017 NATIONAL HOUSING STRATEGY

-SCHEDULE B NLHC-DELIVERED INITIATIVES (CMHC-FUNDED)
+SCHEDULE B: NHC-DELIVERED INITIATIVES (CMHC-FUNDED)

-Total Control INITIATIVE OBJECTIVE 1 Newfoundland and Labrador Priorities Housing Initiative Flexibility to support regional needs and priorities within Newfoundland and Labrador for Housing in support of the Action Plan and in accordance with the Agreement, including without limitation, the Funding Principles set out in paragraph 6 of the Agreement and Use of Funds set out in subparagraphs 7.2 and 7.3 of the Agreement.
-Proponent Type: May include, without limitation, governments, non-profits, cooperatives, Indigenous housing providers, for-profit landlords, tenants, homeowners, all as determined by NLHC.
+INITIATIVE OBJECTIVE 1A Nunavut Priorities Housing Initiative Flexibility to support regional needs and priorities within Nunavut for Housing in support of the Action Plan and in accordance with the Agreement, including without limitation, the Funding Principles set out in paragraph 6 of the Agreement and Use of Funds set out in subparagraphs 7.2 and 7.3 of the Agreement.
+Proponent Type: May include, without limitation, governments, non-profits, co-operatives, Indigenous housing providers, for-profit landlords, tenants, homeowners, all as determined by NHC.
+1B Northern Housing Initiative Flexibility to account for distinct regional needs and priorities within the Territories.
+Funding will be used for Housing in support of the Action Plan and in accordance with the Agreement, including without limitation, the Funding Principles set out in paragraph 6 of the Agreement and Use of Funds set out in paragraphs 7.2 and 7.3 of the Agreement.
+Proponent Type : May include, without limitation, governments, non-profits, co-operatives, Indigenous housing providers, for-profit landlords, tenants, homeowners, all as determined by NHC.
 2 Canada Community Housing Initiative Funding must be used solely in respect of Social Housing and Community Housing in order to protect, regenerate and expand Social Housing and Community Housing and to reduce Housing Need in Social Housing and Community Housing, having regard to regional needs and priorities.
-In addition, this Initiative requires the preservation of Urban Native Social Housing Units to ensure that there is no net loss of units and retained units will be improved through repair, capital replacement as well as through adequate affordability support, all as determined by NLHC.
-Funding will be used in support of the Action Plan and in accordance ;) with the Agreement, including without limitation, the Funding Principles set out in paragraph 6 of the Agreement and Use of Funds set out in paragraphs 7.2 and 7.3.of the Agreement.
-Proponent Type: May include governments, non-profits, co-operatives, Indigenous housing providers, and tenants, all as determined by NLHC.
-3 Canada Housing Benefit CMHC and NLHC agree, in accordance with the FPT Housing Partnership Framework and NHS Principles to co-develop and cost-share the Canada Housing Benefit for implementation in Fiscal Year 2020-21.
+In addition, this Initiative requires the preservation of Urban Native Social Housing Units to ensure that there is no net loss of units and retained units will be improved through repair, capital replacement as well as through adequate affordability support, all as determined by NHC.
+Funding will be used in support of the Action Plan and in accordance with the Agreement, including without limitation, the Funding Principles set out in paragraph 6 of the Agreement and Use of Funding set out in paragraphs 7.2 and 7.3 of the Agreement.
+Proponent Type: May include governments, non-profits, co-operatives, Indigenous housing providers, and tenants, all as determined by NHC.
+3 Canada Housing Benefit CMHC and NHC agree, in accordance with the FPT Housing Partnership Framework and NHS Principles to co-develop and cost-share the Canada Housing Benefit for implementation in Fiscal Year 2020-21. and conditions applicable to the following Initiatives:

-- 1. This Schedule B sets out terms and conditions applicable to the following Initiatives: - Initiative 1: Newfoundland and Labrador Priorities Housing Initiative - Initiative 2: Canada Community Housing Initiative - 2.
-All provisions of the Agreement apply to the Initiatives in section 1 of this Schedule B.
+1. This Schedule B sets out terms and conditions applicable to the following Initiatives:

+- Initiative 1A: Nunavut Priorities Housing Initiative - Initiative 1B: Northern Housing Initiative - Initiative 2: Canada Community Housing Initiative - 2.
+All provisions of the Agreement apply to the Initiatives in section 1 of this Schedule B, except as otherwise set out below.